intelliriffer/EUCLIDIER-CONSOLE/README.md

         5. CC 20: (0-127), Select a Preset Slot to Load from or to Save to.
         6. CC 29: Load From Selected Preset Slot.
         7. CC 30: Save Current to Selected Preset Slot.
+    14. **Clock Control**
+        1. Use External Clock: CC: 59 (0-1)
+        2. When 0 Internal Clock will be used, and also sent out.
+Clock Must be started using Start / Stop CC: 60 (0-1)
+        3. Stop / Start Internal Clock : CC:80 Values (0-1)
+        4. BPM1: CC:39 Values (30-127)
+        5. BPM2: CC:40 Values (0-127)
+        6. Internal Clock BPM is Set to Values of BPM1 + BPM2
+           1. So if BPM1 = 100 and BPM 2 = 40, The Actual BPM becomes: 140

-    14. Program Change (0-127) : Load from Preset Slots 0-127.
+    15. Program Change (0-127) : Load from Preset Slots 0-127.

-    15. Track  Note Transposition (Transposition if ) (Adds to Track Note Value)
+    16. Track  Note Transposition (Transposition if ) (Adds to Track Note Value)
         1. Notes 0-11 (c-2) : Transpose Track 1 by +(0-11)
         2. Notes 12-23 (c-1): Transpose Track 2 by +(0-11)
         3. Notes 24-35 (c0) : Transpose Track 3 by +(0-11)